NVIDIA/aistore/docs/sysfiles.md

 First, there's a *node configuration* usually derived from a single configuration template and populated at deployment time.

 * Local Playground: a single [configuration template](/deploy/dev/local/aisnode_config.sh) and [the script](/deploy/dev/local/deploy.sh) we use to populate it when we run the cluster locally on our development machines;
-* Production K8s deployment: [a set of configuration templates](https://github.com/NVIDIA/ais-k8s/tree/master/helm/ais/charts/templates) and the `values.yaml` file that can be located in the parent directory and that comprises all the values that must be set, modified, or tuned-up for a specific Kubernetes deployment.
+* [Production K8s deployment](https://github.com/NVIDIA/ais-k8s/tree/master): a set of [ansible playbooks](https://github.com/NVIDIA/ais-k8s/blob/master/playbooks/README.md) to automate creation of a node's configuration files via a [custom K8s operator](https://github.com/NVIDIA/ais-k8s/blob/master/operator/README.md) and to deploy multiple nodes across a K8s cluster.

 The second category of *system files and directories* includes: